adyen-examples/adyen-java-spring-online-payments/checkout-example/README.md

 It is required to specify the domain or URL of the web applications that will make requests to Adyen.

-In the Customer Area add `http://localhost:8080` in the list of Allowed Origins associated to the Client Key (API credential).
+In the Customer Area add `http://localhost:8080` in the list of Allowed Origins associated with the [Client Key](https://docs.adyen.com/user-management/client-side-authentication).

-### Run the demo
+### Run the application

 Start the server: